 Sometimes, the clues aren’t visible at all.
 A hidden leak can often reveal itself through changes in your home’s water performance.
 Have you noticed a sudden drop in water pressure when you turn on a faucet or shower?
 That could mean water is escaping somewhere along the line.
 Another major red flag is an unexpected spike in your water bill.
 If your usage habits haven’t changed but your bill is suddenly much higher, you likely have a leak.
 Even a tiny pinhole leak can waste a surprising amount of water over time and may indicate that your entire plumbing system is at risk of failing.
 Don’t ignore these signs; they are clear calls for a closer inspection of your plumbing services.

-Listen for Sounds and Sniff for Odors
+Listen for Drips and Sniff for Musty Smells

 Your ears and nose can be excellent leak detectors.
 In a quiet house, listen for unusual sounds near walls or in your basement.
 Faint dripping, hissing, or spraying noises can pinpoint the location of a leak that’s out of sight.
 An equally important clue is a persistent musty or earthy smell.
 This odor often indicates mold and mildew growth, which thrives in the damp environments created by a hidden water leak.
 Ignoring these sensory clues can lead to more than just water damage; it can also impact your home’s air quality.
 If you hear or smell something off, it’s a good idea to investigate or contact a professional to take a look.